dyhes/zulip/docs/subsystems/html-css.md

 ### Primary build process

-Zulip's frontend is primarily JavaScript in the `static/js` directory;
+Aloha's frontend is primarily JavaScript in the `static/js` directory;
 we are working on migrating these to TypeScript modules.
 Stylesheets are written in CSS extended by various PostCSS plugins; they are converted from plain CSS, and we have yet to take full advantage of